EcoJulia/Diversity.jl/README.md

-**Diversity** is a [Julia](http://www.julialang.org) package that provides functionality for measuring alpha, beta and gamma diversity of supercommunities (e.g. ecosystems) and their constituent subcommunities.
+**Diversity** is a [Julia](http://www.julialang.org) package that provides functionality for measuring alpha, beta and gamma diversity of metacommunities (e.g. ecosystems) and their constituent subcommunities.
 It uses the diversity measures described in the arXiv paper [arXiv:1404.6520 (q-bio.QM)](http://arxiv.org/abs/1404.6520), *How to partition diversity*.
 It also provides a series of other